 Use a neutral vinaigrette

 We are using my favorite white wine vinaigrette in this recipe, as it is neutral and helps enhance the flavors of the salad ingredients.
-You could swap it for apple cider vinaigrette or a balsamic vinaigrette.
+This vinaigrette is tangy, ever so slightly sweet, and is thin so it gets great coverage of the salad.

 Recipe tips + variations